hube12/MinecraftSeedCrackingC/README.md

 - using this tool on a changed seed on non vanilla server (aka end seed will be different from overworld one)
 - modifying the data.txt with notepad from windows and not using notepad++ (screw line endings)
 - Being generally not cautious with the data gathering.
+- Using Shipwrecks (the compiled file has a bug) and Ocean ruins (those are notoriously hard to get right)

 Hello,